63-Page Oral Surgery WordPress Build in 58 Days — White-Label Delivery for a US Marketing Agency

 1. One template source, 63 pages, site-wide structural fidelity.
 St. Augustine Oral & Facial Surgical Center’s site runs six top-level sections, each with its own hub page and sub-pages: Procedures (34 URLs covering surgical implants, bone grafting, wisdom teeth, jaw surgery, TMJ disorders, sleep apnea, impacted canines, platelet-rich plasma, and facial trauma), Patient Information (9 URLs covering registration, insurance, first-visit, financial policy, online videos, and privacy), Surgical Instructions (7 URLs covering anesthesia prep, extractions, implant surgery, and impacted-tooth exposure), Facial Cosmetic Procedures (10 URLs covering facelift, rhinoplasty, genioplasty, brow lift, eyelid surgery, Botox, and four cosmetic-filler sub-pages), and Meet Us (2 URLs for the doctor bio and staff pages), plus homepage, contact, and disclaimer.
 All 63 completed URLs were built on the Original Design template and matched to the production site structure.

-2. Spec followed line-for-line — including the per-page Hours Estimated column.
-The workbook’s sitemap rows carried Hours Estimated values summing to the agreed 35-hour budget.
-The homepage received the largest row allocation; standard sub-procedure pages carried per-row estimates of 0.2–0.5 hours.
-We implemented against each value.
+2. Spec followed line-for-line, within the hours we scoped.
+We scoped every sitemap row in hours ourselves, and those figures added up to the 35-hour budget we’d agreed.
+The homepage took the largest row allocation, standard sub-procedure pages 0.2–0.5 each.
+We built against each value.
 The aggregate matched the project quote.

 3. Six section-level redirect pairs, all mapped before launch.
 The workbook flagged six lander paths for 301 redirect: the parent hub pages for contact, patient information, meet us, surgical instructions, facial procedures, and cosmetic fillers each redirect to their first-content child page.
 These are the paths that patients and referring providers most commonly bookmark at the section root.
 All six pairs were implemented on staging and verified against the redirect table before the pre-launch issue list was opened.
 The workbook carried no separate redirects tab — the rules were documented in the Sitemap Action column with inline target comments, a deliberate approach that kept every routing decision on the same row as its source path rather than splitting the redirect map into a second sheet that could drift out of sync with the sitemap.